 Sales email templates can be one of the most important sales enablement tools in the sales toolbox.
 With increased pressure to perform and prospects that are more challenging than ever, email has become a necessary way of communication in prospect nurturing.
-Unfortunately, few sales professionals have received training on email marketing and have been left to their own devises.
+Unfortunately, few sales professionals have received training on email marketing and have been left to their own devices.
 The result?
 Poor open rates, poor click-through rates, and poor results from email communications.
 Let’s take a look at what a sales email template is, how to build sales email templates and considerations when building sales email templates.

 What is a sales email template?